“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 GM: After driving through the same walled perimeter patrolled by Blackwatch mercs and their snarling attack dogs, Caroline pulls up to an expensive-looking, three-story house with a wide driveway and impeccably maintained yard with several neat rows of trees and flowerbeds.
 A Porsche and BMW sit in front of the house.

 Unsmiling guards see Caroline in.
 The house’s style of interior decor is decidedly minimalist, with almost no art or decorations to speak of save a few bland photographs of still landscapes that would get an “A” in photography class for meeting the teacher’s grading requirements, and nothing else.
 Not so much as a smudge of dirt or creased rug is present in the house.
 There are no scattered clothes or electronic devices, no dirty dishes, no sign it’s actually lived in.
-There are sings of co-habitation by a spouse, kids, or even pets, despite how large it is.
+There are no signs of co-habitation by a spouse, kids, or even pets, despite how large it is.
 It feels more like a model house than a lived-in home.
 Indeed, for all the dwelling’s well-to-do-ness, its architecture is almost offensively generic, the same McMansion style copied in hundreds of wealthy suburbias throughout the country.
 The house feels as if it lacks a soul.

 The guards escort her to a spartan office room with a desk, three chairs (one behind the desk, two in front) and absolutely nothing else, save the computer, phone, and papers on the desk.
 Donovan sits behind it, his fingers steepled.